zaher2016/website/_posts/2012-09-30-kiva-using-odk-in-kenya.md

   - 'no'

 ---
-A recent Kiva blog post entitled &#8220;[Technology in the Field: the Future of Microfinance](http://www.kiva.org/updates/fellows/2012/09/12/technology-in-the-field-the-future-of-microfinance)&#8221; discusses their use of Open Data Kit:
+A recent Kiva blog post entitled “[Technology in the Field: the Future of Microfinance](http://www.kiva.org/updates/fellows/2012/09/12/technology-in-the-field-the-future-of-microfinance)” discusses their use of Open Data Kit:

 _When I applied to the Kiva Fellows program, I knew I’d be spending some time ‘in the field’, but I didn’t know I’d be out there transmitting Kiva profile information from a mobile tablet to Google’s Open Data Kit (ODK) platform!
 After writing an automated survey interface and configuring the Android device, next I was on the farm with a loan officer collecting borrower responses, which were uploaded straight to the internet, Kiva photo included._